 Results show that farmers and facilitators found that the positive factors of scripted video outweighed the negative factors.
-The capacity-building function of scripted video, perceived strengths included the participatory monitoring function, the development of a spirit of self-reliance and enthusiasm, the creation of ownership and autonomy, the raising of multiple views, the complementarity with other participatory tools, and the spontaneous qualities that allowed for the discovery of issues that may otherwise have been overlooked.
+The capacity-building function of scripted video was perceived as the major strength of this style.
+With regards to the unscripted video, perceived strengths included the participatory monitoring function, the development of a spirit of self-reliance and enthusiasm, the creation of ownership and autonomy, the raising of multiple views, the complementarity with other participatory tools, and the spontaneous qualities that allowed for the discovery of issues that may otherwise have been overlooked.
 Perceived weaknesses of this style included a lack of usefulness of the final film beyond the context as the stories documented in the unscripted video were seen as too subjective and particular.